Convert Images to PDF

 Choosing the right page size

-Why no-upload matters when converting images to PDF
+Why no-upload matters for images to PDF

 Frequently asked questions

 Yes.
-You can mix JPEG, PNG, WebP, HEIC and GIF images in the same PDF.
-Each image becomes one page.
-The formats are handled automatically you do not need to convert them first.
+You can mix JPEG, PNG, WebP, HEIC and GIF images.
+Each image becomes one page in the final PDF.
+The tool handles different formats automatically.

-Are my images uploaded to a server?
+Are my images uploaded to any server?

-What does the Fit to image page size option do?
+What is the Fit to image option?